 This can cause the enameled layers to crack or break.
 For this reason, it’s important to avoid placing hot Le Creuset cookware in cold water or putting cold cookware in a hot dishwasher.

-If you do need to clean your cookware in the dishwasher, be sure to let it cool down to room temperature first.
+If you need to clean your cookware in the dishwasher, let it cool down to room temperature first.

 Another thing to consider is that your Le Creuset cookware may come into contact with other items in the dishwasher, which could cause it to chip or crack.